jmangt/test-driven-puppet/librarian_puppet.md

 ### Masterless Deployment

-By using `librarian-puppet` you can have your own "masterless" deployment for your roles.
+By using `librarian-puppet` you can have your a "masterless" deployment strategy for your roles.

 In our *hotdog.com* example, the role has one private dependency:
 1. The `wordpress` profile